- Antarctic cruise including the wildlife hotspots of South Georgia and the Falklands

 Travelling to Antarctica in late January/early February is the best time to visit:

 - Heightened whale activity - at the very beginning of the season the whales are only intent on feeding and so sightings are less frequent.
 As the season progresses the whales become more inquisitive, making for memorable sightings and exceptional photographic opportunities.

 - Reduced sea ice - by late January, the sea ice is less thick making access to some of Antarctica's more secluded sites possible.
 The bigger bergs are visible all year round and are a favourite subject for photography.

 - Penguin chicks are active - the chicks are gaining in strength and confidence by this time in the season and so are very mobile and active.
 Interaction with parents and other chicks makes for great sightings.

-- Beaches in South Georgia are more accessible - elephant seals mate during November and December and so at this time, access to South Georgia's beaches can be a challenge - it is not advisable to get in between a 2,000 kg elephant seal and the object of his affection.
-When our Antarctic charter anchors off South Georgia the mating should be over and so access to the rugged beaches will be less hazardous.
+- Beaches in South Georgia are more accessible - elephant seals mate during November and December and so at this time, access to South Georgia's beaches can be a challenge.
+When our Antarctic charter anchors off South Georgia the mating should be over and so access to the rugged beaches will be less hazardous - it is not advisable to get in between a two-tonne elephant seal and the object of his affection.